Nick Davila: Cincinnati

 Davila joined the Cincinnati Bearcats in 2005, and played in five games as the backup quarterback to Dustin Grutza.
 He completed 58 percent of his passes for 344 yards and four touchdowns.
 Davila saw the most playing time, of his junior year, against Louisville.
-Davila came in to replace a struggling Grutza, and completed 9-of-15 passes for 136 yards and two touchdowns, but it was too little too late, as the Bearcats fell 22-46 to the Cardinals.
+Davila came in to replace a struggling Grutza, and completed 9-of-15 passes for 136 yards and two touchdowns, but the Bearcats fell 22–46 to the Cardinals.

 In 2006, Davila was once again the backup quarterback behind Grutza, despite the chance to win the starting job throughout the summer and fall practices.
-After seeing some playing time in a few games, Davila got his first start playing against the #7 ranked, and undefeated, Rutgers team.
-Davila lead the Bearcats to a 30-11 upset win over the Scarlet Knights, ending Rutgers hopes at a national championship in 2007.
-Davila went on to lead the Bearcats to another victory over Connecticut, as they finished with a 7-5 regular season record, making the team bowl eligible.
+After seeing some playing time in a few games, Davila made his first start playing against the #7 ranked, and undefeated, Rutgers team.
+Davila led the Bearcats to a 30–11 upset win over the Scarlet Knights, ending Rutgers hopes at a national championship in 2007.
+Davila led the Bearcats to another victory over Connecticut, as they finished with a 7–5 regular season record, making the team bowl eligible.
 After the team finished strong, head coach Mark Dantonio left the program to become the head coach at Michigan State.
-The university wasted no time in naming Brian Kelly the team's new head coach.
+Cincinnati named Brian Kelly the team's new head coach.
 The Bearcats were then extended an offer to the International Bowl against Western Michigan of the Mid-American Conference.
-Kelly made the choice to start Davila in the bowl game, and Davila lead the Bearcats to a 27-24 victory.
+Kelly made the choice to start Davila in the bowl game, and Davila led the Bearcats to a 27–24 victory.